ExpressionEngine/ExpressionEngine/README.md

 This displays up to three entries from the `news` Channel. `summary` is a custom field.
 See [Channel Entries](https://docs.expressionengine.com/latest/channels/entries.html) for more options.

-**Build with your preferred AI coding assistant.** Work with [templates as files](https://docs.expressionengine.com/latest/templates/overview.html#saving-templates-as-files) in your editor, and use your assistant to draft templates, adapt layouts, and connect your HTML to Channels and custom fields.
+Work with [template files](https://docs.expressionengine.com/latest/templates/overview.html#saving-templates-as-files) in your editor, with ExpressionEngine documentation available through [Context7](https://context7.com/expressionengine/expressionengine-user-guide) for compatible AI assistants.

 Learn [how Channels and templates work together](https://docs.expressionengine.com/latest/getting-started/the-big-picture.html).